juan-gutierrez-nxp/meta-avs-demos/README.md

 Go to your <build_sdk> directory and start the build of the avs-image

+There are 2 options

+- Regular Build:

     $ cd  <yocto_dir>/<build_sdk>
     $ bitbake avs-image

+- With QT5 support included:

+    $ cd  <yocto_dir>/<build_sdk>
+    $ bitbake avs-image-qt5

+The image with QT5 is useful if you want to add some GUI for example to render DisplayCards.

 ---

 ### Step 4 : Deploying the built images to SD/MMC card to boot on target board.